-It may take some time for the vehicle to detect that DEF has been added.
+It may take some time while driving for the vehicle to detect that DEF has been added.
 If there was a vehicle speed limitation, it will be removed gradually and it may take several kilometers/miles for the DIC message to update.

-If DEF is added under freezing conditions, additional time may be required to remove speed limitations.
+If DEF is added below -11 °C (12 °F), additional driving time may be required to remove speed limitations.

 The DEF range DIC message first displays at approximately 1 600 km (1,000 mi).
-This message appears again at approximately 500 km

-(300 mi) of remaining range before the exhaust fluid tank becomes empty.
+This message appears again at approximately 500 km (300 mi) of remaining range before the exhaust fluid tank becomes empty.